-Over-the-counter pain relief medications come in many different names, shapes and sizes.
+One of the best ways to reduce fever and pain is using over-the-counter pain relief medications.
+They come in many different names, shapes and sizes.
 According to Mayo Clinic experts, one of the most common and effective options is acetaminophen, also known in its brand form as Tylenol.

 Have a fever or minor aches and pains?

 "Our first go-to medication is typically acetaminophen, or Tylenol," says Dr. Carrie Krieger, a clinical pharmacist at Mayo Clinic.

 An over-the-counter pain reliever, acetaminophen works by chemically blocking pain receptor signals in the body.
 It also has a fever-reducing agent.

 "So usually what I recommend for acetaminophen is lowest dose possible for effect," says Dr. Summer Allen, a Mayo Clinic family physician.